aidanwyber/Eidos/README.md

 ## Additional examples

-More focused sketches demonstrating emitters, chains, and behaviours live in the [`examples/`](examples) directory.
-Each example imports from the published entry points (`eidos`, `eidos/physics`, etc.) and can be adapted into your own tooling or bundler setup.
+Check out the [`examples/`](examples) directory for focused demonstrations of the physics system, including particle emitters, spring chains, and various behaviors.
+Each example imports from the published package and can be adapted for your preferred build setup.

+## Credits

+The physics system in Eidos is a direct TypeScript adaptation of [toxiclibsjs](https://github.com/hapticdata/toxiclibsjs) by Kyle Phillips, which itself is based on Karsten Schmidt's original [toxiclibs](http://toxiclibs.org/) for Processing.
+We're grateful to both projects for establishing the robust foundation that Eidos builds upon.

 ## Building the package

 The build output is generated with [`tsup`](https://tsup.egoist.dev).
-Regenerate the distributable files after making changes:
+To regenerate the distributable files:

 ```bash
 npm run build
 ```

-This command produces CommonJS, ESM, and TypeScript declaration bundles inside `dist/` that align with the `package.json` exports map.
+This produces CommonJS, ESM, and TypeScript declaration bundles in `dist/` that align with the `package.json` exports map.